rsquaredacademy/xplorerr/README.md

 #### Data Visualization

 Tools for interactive data visualization .
-Users can visualize data using 'ggplot2', 'plotly', 'rbokeh' and 'highcharter' libraries.
+Users can visualize data using ‘ggplot2’, ‘plotly’, ‘rbokeh’ and ‘highcharter’ libraries.

 ``` r
 app_visualizer()
 ```

+## Community Guidelines

 Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
 By participating in this project you agree to abide by its terms.